 - Case studies covering cancer and other advanced illness

 - Focus on person-centred palliative care approach

 - Join over 15,000 health care professionals on the de Souza Institute learning platform

 This continuing education event is held under the auspices of Continuing Professional Development, Faculty of Medicine, University of Toronto and de Souza Institute, University Health Network

 - College of Family Physicians of Canada – Mainpro+:

-This Group Learning program meets the certification criteria of the College of Family Physicians of Canada and has been certified by Continuing Professional Development, Faculty of Medicine, University of Toronto for up to 13.0 Mainpro+ credits.
+This one-credit-per-hour Group Learning program meets the certification criteria of the College of Family Physicians of Canada and has been certified by Continuing Professional Development, Faculty of Medicine, University of Toronto for up to 17.0 Mainpro+ credits.

 - Royal College of Physicians and Surgeons of Canada – Section 1:

-This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, approved by Continuing Professional Development, Faculty of Medicine, University of Toronto.
-You may claim a maximum of 13.0 hours (credits are automatically calculated).
+This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, approved by Continuing Professional Development, Faculty of Medicine, University.
+You may claim a maximum of 17.0 hours (credits are automatically calculated).

 Have any questions?